centre-for-language-evolution/simlang2021/index.md

 The week-by-week reading content is at the bottom of this page.
 The readings consist of our notes plus a mix of journal papers and book chapters.
 For some weeks also have associated quizzes or mini-tests so you can evaluate your own understanding.

+For some of the ;ectures the reading is flagged up as being **pre-reading**, i.e. we will assume you have done this preparatory work prior to the lecture and will design the lecture accordingly (i.e. we might refer to stuff in the preparatory materials or ask you questions about it).

-You should complete the reading materials and attend/watch the lecture before attempting the programming practical or attending the drop-in lab classes - the practicals involve playing with models that implement the ideas covered in the readings and lecture recordings, so will make a lot more sense when you have that context.
+You should always complete the reading materials and attend/watch the lecture before attempting the programming practical or attending the drop-in lab classes - the practicals involve playing with models that implement the ideas covered in the readings and lecture recordings, so will make a lot more sense when you have that context.

 Each week there is a designated academic lead, who sets the readings and appears in the lecture recording materials - if you have content questions on a given week, the academic lead for that week should be one of your points of contact, but we are all familiar with all of the content so anyone you see at drop-in labs should be able to help!